AdobeDocs/experience-manager-cloud-manager.en/help/using/create-an-application-project.md

 * There must be a *pom.xml* file in the root of the Git repository.
 This *pom.xml* file can refer to as many submodules (which in turn may have other submodules, etc.) as necessary.

 * You can add references to additional Maven artifact repositories in your *pom.xml* files.
 However, access to password-protected or network-protected artifact repositories is not supported.
 * Deployable content packages are discovered by scanning for content package *zip* files which are contained in a directory named *target*.
 Any number of submodules may produce content packages.
+(Packages may anyhow to be [skipped](#skipping-content-packages) from deployment)

 * Deployable Dispatcher artifacts are discovered by scanning for *zip* files (again, contained in a directory named *target*) which have directories named *conf* and *conf.d*.